Elena Kagan: Early life

 Kagan was born on April 28, 1960, in Manhattan, the second of three children of Robert Kagan, an attorney who represented tenants trying to remain in their homes, and Gloria (Gittelman) Kagan, who taught at Hunter College Elementary School.
 Both her parents were the children of Russian Jewish immigrants.
+One of her grandfathers, Irving Louis Kagan, was born in Białystok and moved to Brooklyn in 1907.
+A grandmother of Kagan's, Esther Bokelman, moved with her family as a child from Russia to Philadelphia.

 Kagan was raised in New York City.
-She has two brothers, Marc and Irving.
+She has two brothers, Marc and Irving, both of whom became high school teachers.
+Marc taught New York City mayor Zohran Mamdani at the Bronx High School of Science, and was a member of his transition team.

 Kagan and her family lived in a third-floor apartment at West End Avenue and 75th Street, and attended Lincoln Square Synagogue.
 She was independent and strong-willed in her youth and, according to a former law partner of her father's, clashed with her Orthodox rabbi, Shlomo Riskin, over aspects of her bat mitzvah.
 "She had strong opinions about what a bat mitzvah should be like, which didn't parallel the wishes of the rabbi," her father's colleague said.
 Kagan and Riskin negotiated a solution.
 Riskin had never performed a ritual bat mitzvah before.
 She "felt very strongly that there should be ritual bat mitzvah in the synagogue, no less important than the ritual bar mitzvah.
 This was really the first formal bat mitzvah we had", he said.
 Kagan asked to read from the Torah on a Saturday morning as the boys did, but ultimately read from the Book of Ruth on a Friday night.
 She now practices Conservative Judaism.

 Kagan's childhood friend Margaret Raymond recalled that she was a teenage smoker but not a partier.
 On Saturday nights, Raymond and Kagan were "more apt to sit on the steps of the Metropolitan Museum of Art and talk."
 Kagan also loved literature and reread Jane Austen's Pride and Prejudice every year.
 In her 1977 Hunter College High School yearbook, she is pictured in a judge's robe and holding a gavel.
 Next to the photo is a quotation from former Supreme Court Justice Felix Frankfurter: "Government is itself an art, one of the subtlest of arts."